ShaanSaini/ShaanSaini/README.md

 - 👋 Hi, I’m @ShaanSaini
-- 👀 I’m interested in Software Engineering of all kinds, novel hardware deployed in a sleek, aesthetically pleasing fashion, and fighting games.
+- 👀 I’m interested in Software Engineering of all kinds, novel hardware deployed in sleek, aesthetically pleasing fashions, and last but most certainly not least: Fighting Games.
 Former SFIV player.
 - 🌱 I’m currently learning The World History of Science @ UCSC!
 - 💞️ I’m looking to collaborate on Software Projects which focus on empowering individuals.
 Software is the most powerful tool that we can use to help humanity.
-With software, we can create tools to help Individuals.
+With software, we can create tools to empower individuals to achieve whatever goals they wish to achieve.
+Software is beautiful, and I want to take part in the process to help give power to individual people via software creation.
 - 📫 How to reach me: blueberreh@gmail.com

 <!---